 Pole Position is an animated cartoon series produced by DIC Entertainment which aired on CBS in the 1980s.
 Although the cartoon shares its name with the videogame Pole Position by Namco, there is no other connection between the two entities.
 The name Pole Position is copyright of Namco and used under license, and DIC apparently really wanted to use that name. note

-The show featured three young sibling crime fighters called the Darretts, two of which were stunt drivers and were part of a secret government operation under the guise of the "Pole Position Stunt Show" that was run by their uncle.
+The show featured three young sibling crime fighters, Dan, Tess, and young Daisy Darrett, the elder two of whom were stunt drivers and were part of a secret government operation under the guise of the "Pole Position Stunt Show" that was run by their Uncle Zachary.
 Pole Position itself seemed to be a way to disguise and protect top-secret scientific research.
 The youths inherited the role after their parents died in an unfortunate car accident.
 The team is equipped with two high-tech talking vehicles named "Roadie" and "Wheels".

 - Red Oni, Blue Oni: Roadie And Wheels - and their drivers.
 Tess is much more restrained and logical than her impulsive brother.

 - "Scooby-Doo" Hoax: Happens in the episode "Dial 'M' for Magic", but without unmasking anyone.
 Instead, the main bad guy—an evil magician—uses an illusion of a demon in order to trick the residents of the town of the week into digging for gold from a nearby mine, and giving it to him in order to "appease" the demon.

 - Voodoo Shark: 'Dial M For Magic', when a magician gives the heroes a staff that turns into a snake... it's explained as a snake hypnotized into being super stiff that resembles a wooden staff.

 - Zeerust: At the time, Roadie looked like a suitably futuristic car.
 Not so today.